mflowgen/mflowgen/docs/stdlib-pipe-cleaners.rst

 the `step configuration files
 <https://github.com/cornell-brg/mflowgen/tree/master/steps>`_ to see which
 files are passing between which steps.

+You will see that the GcdUnit RTL, a constraints file, and the technology interface from freepdk-45nm passes into the "synopsys-dc-synthesis" node.
+Compare this graph to the Python description of the graph in ``GcdUnit/construct.py``.

 Here is a high-level overview of the Innovus steps.
 The ``cadence-innovus-flowsetup`` node first uses a script generator to